Alpharetta Wrongful Death Lawyers

-- The National Trial Lawyers Association included Theodore Spaulding and Jeremy Hayes on its Top 40 Under 40 list of attorneys.
+- The National Trial Lawyers Association included Theodore Spaulding on its Top 40 Under 40 list of attorneys.

 - Attorney Theodore Spaulding has been recognized as a lifetime member of the exclusive Million Dollar Advocates Forum, which is an honor only given to the best personal injury lawyers.